djalbat/the-occam-user-manual/content/understanding-grammars/precedence.md

 ```

 To summarise this approach, precedence is enforced by way of splitting the operators into two separate rules.
-The exact details are not important, however we give the parse tree in passing:
+The exact details are not important, however the parse tree is given in passing:

 ```
                                                                                                                                 expression [0]